 If I were going to make a carrot cake, I would have to tweak this batter to make it sweet and moist.
 For muffins, the batter was fine, especially with the sweet cream cheese filling.
 The oat fiber can probably be replaced with about 3 Tablespoons of coconut flour.
 If I were to use coconut flour instead, an extra egg may be necessary as a bit more liquid may be required.

 Overall, I was pleased with how these turned out.
-The muffins were a great “grab and go” low carb snack for me.
+The carrot cake muffins with cream cheese filling were a great “grab and go” low carb snack for me.

 Here is how the pan of muffins looked before placing in the oven: